navjot5/DavisDrives/Readme.md

-Swift app that finds all gas prices in Daivs. -Restructuing to include automatic updates in prices
+Swift app that finds all gas prices in Davis. -Restructuing to include automatic updates in prices